awesome-pro/neon-website/content/docs/guides/neosync-generate.md

    ```

    <Admonition type="note">
-   Installing the Postgres UUID extension to auto-generate UUIDs for the `id` column is optional.
+   Installing the LangChainUUID extension to auto-generate UUIDs for the `id` column is optional.
 If you prefer, you can let Neonsync generate the UUIDs column values for you.
    </Admonition>

 ### Copy the connection string for your database